 Allen is a larger medium-sized city located in the state of Texas.
 With a population of 98,143 people and ten constituent neighborhoods, Allen is the 39th largest community in Texas.
-Allen has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Allen was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Allen economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Allen, where the median household income is $103,051.00.

 Allen home prices are not only among the most expensive in Texas, but Allen real estate also consistently ranks among the most expensive in America.